 The first restaurant stop of the trip is Dieppe’s very appropriately named, Le Turbot Restaurant – located on Quai de la Cale.
 Turbot, probably Rick’s favourite fish, is of course a popular choice on the menu, so Rick tries salt baked turbot with ceps.
 This is followed by a pastime that Rick enjoys back home in Cornwall, cold water swimming – the channel is on the nippy side in comparison to the Camel Estuary though.
 After this, he stopped by Cafe de Tribunaux, a relaxed little place made famous by a certain Oscar Wilde – Dieppe being a place that held happy memories of his honeymoon.
 Back onto the subject of food and Rick heads to Les Voiles D’Or where he meets Michelin stared chef, Tristan Arhan.
 On the menu is a dish very much to Rick’s liking, simply cooked John Dory with asparagus, mashed potato and a light shellfish sauce – delish!

 In his French hideaway kitchen, Rick cooks up his recipe of mussels with poulette sauce – a perfect weeknight supper or weekend lunch to recreate this autumn.
 The mussels are paired with a sauce of chicken stock, bacon lardons, crème fraiche, a little wine and some parsley.
-You can also try this dish on the menu at St Petroc’s Bistro, and Falmouth.
+You can also try this dish on the menu at St Petroc’s Bistro.
 Next up, Rick is on the move towards Le Crotoy where he finds a fab fresh fish stall selling pollock, moules and weaver fish.
 This is followed by a spot of foraging with Reneé Michon – they went on a hunt for sea asters, also known as pigs’ ears, sea purslane and marsh samphire.
 This was a seriously muddy experience, but the worthwhile treasure hunt formulated a simple recipe of new potato and sea aster salad.

 After some musings with Francois Bergez about whether French food is in decline, Rick returns to the kitchen to share the recipe for seafood gratin with caramelised apples – a dish he discovered at Le Newhaven restaurant in Dieppe.
 Much like mussels with poulette sauce, this is sure to be a comforting family favourite throughout autumn and winter.
 Big chunks of white fish in a smooth white sauce, topped with cheesy panko breadcrumbs with some sticky caramelised apple on the side to contrast.